-- Eliminate workplace fire hazards: - Damaged electrical outlets, cords, cablesetc. - Overload outlets and circuits - Combustible objects in unsecured locations (included excessive trash and recycling) keep these far from electrical equipment! - Fire exit obstacles - Keep workspace and equipment clean, dry, and well ventilated, and especially clean of oil and dust. - Prepare for emergencies: - Follow workspace protocol and guidelines to ensure safety and health; know and understand rules and procedures concerning fire emergencies. - Ensure that some alarms and sprinkler systems are installed, working properly, and are not blocked. - Conduct regular fire drills - Employers should follow these workplace fire safety tips: - Post clear fire escapes plans on every level - Educate all employees on emergency procedures, exit locations, escape routes, fire alarms and drills, and the use of fire extinguishers. - Conduct regular drills - o Install and properly maintain all fire safety equipment - Provide for disable employees
+Eliminate workplace fire hazards:

+- Damaged electrical outlets, cords, cables etc. - · Overload outlets and circuits - Combustible objects in unsecured locations (included excessive trash and recycling) keep these far from electrical equipment! - Fire exit obstacles

+Keep workspace and equipment clean, dry, and well ventilated, and especially clean of oil and dust.
+Prepare for emergencies:

+- Follow workspace protocol and guidelines to ensure safety and health; know and understand rules and procedures concerning fire emergencies. - Ensure that some alarms and sprinkler systems are installed, working properly, and are not blocked. - Conduct regular fire drills
-Hazardous Electrical and Equipment

-- Immediately replace damaged, hazardous equipment. - Look out for anything that appears overheated, smells range, or delivers electrical shock Replace all damaged, worn, frayed, old wires - Equipment that emanates substantial heat should be at least several feet away from combustible surfaces and objects. - Heaters must include a thermostat control mechanism.

-Smoke Alarms: A necessity, not an option
+Employers should follow these workplace fire safety tips:

-- Install dual sensor smoke alarms; make sure they contain both ionization and photoelectric some sensors. - Test you smoke detectors once a month - Replace the batteries at least once a year (possible exception: non-replaceable 10-year lithium batteries; still, be sure to test them); many manufacturers also encourage a replacement of the smoke detectors after a decade. - Never disable a smoke alarm - Consider smoke alarms for the disable - Audible alarms (pauses between the siren wail allow for auditory communication) are available for the visually impaired - Visual alarms (with flashing light or vibrating pad) are available for the hearing impaired.
+- Post clear fire escapes plans on every level - Educate all employees on emergency procedures, exit locations, escape routes, fire alarms and drills, and the use of fire extinguishers. - Conduct regular drills - Install and properly maintain all fire safety equipment provide for disable employees - Immediately replace damaged, hazardous equipment. - Look out for anything that appears overheated, smells range, or delivers electrical shock - Replace all damaged, worn, frayed, old wires - Equipment that emanates substantial heat should be at least several feet away from combustible surfaces and objects. - Heaters must include a thermostat control mechanism. - Install dual sensor smoke alarms; make sure they contain both ionization and photoelectric some sensors. - Test you smoke detectors once a month - Replace the batteries at least once a year (possible exception: non-replaceable 10-year lithium batteries; still, be sure to test them); many manufacturers also encourage a replacement of the smoke detectors after a decade. - Never disable a smoke alarm - Consider smoke alarms for the disable - Audible alarms (pauses between the siren wail allow for auditory communication) are available for the visually impaired

+Visual alarms (with flashing light or vibrating pad) are available for the hearing impaired.